Community Access Media Alliance

 The Community Access Media Alliance (CAMA) (formerly the Association of Community Access Broadcasters (ACAB)), also known as the Access Radio Network, is a group of twelve New Zealand community radio media organisations.
 The stations were established between 1981 and 2010 and have received government funding since 1989 to broadcast community programming and provide facilities, training and on-air time for individuals and community groups to produce programming.

 In addition to government funding conditions, the stations also have an individual and collective mandate to broadcast programmes for people of a wide range of particular religions, cultures, languages, ages and sexualities.
 Stations operate independently and locally, with each station expected to make decisions on programming and scheduling by internal consensus.
 In total, they produce content in at least 40 different languages.

-The member stations currently serve Auckland, Waikato, Taranaki, Hawke's Bay, Manawatu, Wairarapa, Kapiti, Wellington, Nelson, Canterbury, Otago and Southland.
+The member stations currently serve Auckland, Waikato, Taranaki, Hawke's Bay, Manawatū, Wairarapa, Kāpiti, Wellington, Nelson, Canterbury, Otago and Southland.

 Some community stations have powerful frequencies, while others are low-power stations with a small local reach.